-A: The time varies, depending on whether you’re merging straight from the Settings panel on your page (which tends to be immediate), or if you had to fill out the Facebook form because the page you want to merge didn’t appear in your initial dropdown menu.
+A: The time varies, depending on whether you’re merging straight from the Settings panel on your page (which tends to be immediate).
 However, it should not take longer than 48 hours.
 Once the pages have merged, you will no longer be able to access the old page.
-However, it may take a day or two for your likes/check-ins to be brought over, and for the old page to stop showing up in Facebook Search.
+However, it may take a day or two for your likes/check-ins to be brought over and for the old page to stop showing up in Facebook Search.

 A: When merging, it’s best to use your personal Facebook profile.
 Add that profile as an admin of your business pages, and use that profile when merging.
 Do not attempt to merge your pages when using Facebook as a page.